Latino/Latin American Studies

 The Latino/Latin American Studies minor consists of 20 credits of interdisciplinary coursework.
 This study of the Americas is appropriate for all students, especially those majoring in History, Hispanic Studies, Political Science, Theology, and Global Business.

-Spring 2018 Event Schedule
+Fall 2018 Event Schedule

-Tuesday, March 13, 7:00pm, Gorecki 204 A&B, CSB
+Tuesday, November 6, 2018, 7:00pm, Gorecki Dining and Conference Center, 204 A&B, CSB